00-00-00-11/disgen/readme.md

 </div>

 <div align="center">
 	<sub>The little toy that could.
 Built by Plutonus for fun during a drunk afternoon.

-	Inspired by <a href="https://twitter.com/h0nde">h0nda's sel-discord</a> python package.</sub>
+Inspired by h0nda's sel-discord python package.</sub>
 </div>